gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - first term is proportional, second integral.. etc
 - system has 2 zeros plus a pole at origin

+### Modeling in the Frequency Domain
+- 2 methods to develop mathematical models
+	1. transfer functions in frequency domain
+	2. state equations in time domain

 #### Block Diagram Representation of System
 - can use differential equations to represent relationship between input r(t) and output c(t) or a block diagram of subsystems
+- however, we want cascading subsystems to make life easier which isn't possible with differential equations
+- therefore, we need transfer functions

 ### Laplace Transforms and Table
 - modelling in the frequency domain entails laplace transforms